dtdai/Mario-game/README.md

 # Mario-game
 Game was made by dtdai.

-# Upload
+# Demo
-Game was upload on Codepen.io: https://codepen.io/dtdai/pen/MWVpWLG
+Game was upload demo on Codepen.io: https://codepen.io/dtdai/pen/MWVpWLG